humio/kubernetes2humio/README.md

 ### Log types

-For any application running as a pod in kubernetes, the value of the **log-type** label added to the pod will be used to determine the parser humio uses to parse log lines arriving from the pod.
-Each value must have a corresponding parser in humio.
+If your pod logs using JSON, Humio will parse the fields as excepted.
+If your logs are text based, e.g. an nginx access log, you can set the label `log-type` on a pod.
+Humio will use the log-type label to determine which parser to apply to the log line.
+Using a parser you can retain the structure in the logs.
 If the label is unspecified or doesn't correspond to a parser then pod logs will be left as unstructured text.

 ### Fluentd Container Variables